seratch/send-to-notion-in-slack-oss/README.md

 * This app connects a pair of a single Slack Org/Workspace and a single Notion Workspace
 * This app is supposed to be installed once by your Notion Workspace admin

-### This app is free! but we'd appreciate your support!
+### This app is free! but your support would be appreciated ❤️

-Anyone can use this app under the MIT license, but if you like this app, [your support to the creator of this app](https://www.patreon.com/seratch_oss/membership) would be greatly appreciated!
+Anyone can use and modify this app under the MIT license, but [buying me a coffee](https://www.buymeacoffee.com/seratchoss) would be greatly appreciated!

 ## Steps to configure this app